How To Decide Whether an Online MBA Program is Right For You

 Expanded job opportunities and higher salaries are great reasons for getting a master’s degree, but an increasing number of young professionals are looking for more when earning an MBA.
 No, not more money.
 They want to know that the work they’re doing matters and that they are making an impact.
 That’s why many MBA programs have customized their curriculums to include courses in nonprofit management, corporate social responsibility (CSR), and leadership ethics and values.
 MBA graduates can carry this outlook with them into the business world and grow into exceptional leaders and mentors of the next generation.

 Pursue your MBA at North Central College

 Interested in earning your MBA at North Central College?
-North Central offers a 100 percent online MBA program tailored around you, with no GMAT and no prerequisites, flexible online courses, and close mentorship from North Central’s full-time faculty who will get to know you and understand your learning and education goals.
+North Central offers a 100 percent business professional online program tailored around you, with no GMAT and no prerequisites, flexible online courses, and close mentorship from North Central’s full-time faculty who will get to know you and understand your online learning and education goals.
 You’ll study the latest business strategies and develop critical skills that will set you apart from your undergraduate degree—all while helping you grow personally and professionally.
-Online students can complete their MBA degree in as little as one year.
+Online MBA students can complete their degree in as little as one year.

 For more information and to apply, go to northcentralcollege.edu/online-master-business-administration.